ArkEcosystemArchive/docs-legacy/docs/guidebook/core/node-lifecycle.md

 By contrast, the relay setup contains an `exclude` key, which tells the container not to run the `forger` package but to include everything else.

 An immediate takeaway from this review is that, while functionality might differ considerably between relays and forgers, the process used to initiate them is nearly identical.
-This also means that, for BridgeChains looking to implement custom node types, the setup process for doing so is reasonably streamlined: just specify a different set of included or excluded plugins in your `container.setUp` function.
+For BridgeChains looking to implement custom node types, the setup process for doing so is reasonably streamlined: specify a different set of included or excluded plugins in your `container.setUp` function.

 ## Using the Container to Initialize Our Node